torokmg/m5-time-series/README.md

 Some important questions we chose to address:
 1. Which store and in which state do stores tend to generate more revenue?
-2. Which products to sell in specific store(s)/state(s)
+2. Which catagory of products sell best?
-3. Which items sell the best during holidays?
+3. Which products to sell in specific store(s)/state(s)?
-4. (Possibly SNAP question)
+4. Predictions of the next 28 days of sales

 ## Purpose